carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 * DPCoA

 We do not have a phylogenetic tree or phylogenetic relationships.
 So we can not use any of those three.
-We will use [Bray-curtis](http://www.pelagicos.net/MARS6300/readings/Bray_&_Curtis_1957.pdf), since is one of the most robust and widely use distance metrics to calculate beta diversity.
+We will use [Bray-curtis](http://www.pelagicos.net/MARS6300/readings/Bray_&_Curtis_1957.pdf) since it is one of the most robust and widely used distance metrics to calculate beta diversity.

-**Let's keep this up!** We already have all that we need to begin the beta diversity analysis.
-We will use the Phyloseq command `ordinate` to generate a new object where the distances between our samples will be allocated after they are calculated.
+**Let's keep this up!** We already have all we need to begin the beta diversity analysis.
+We will use the Phyloseq command `ordinate` to generate a new object where the distances between our samples will be allocated after calculating them.
 For this command, we need to specify which method we will use to generate a matrix.
 In this example, we will use Non-Metric Multidimensional Scaling or [NMDS](https://academic.oup.com/bioinformatics/article/21/6/730/199398).
 NMDS attempts to represent the pairwise dissimilarity between objects in a low-dimensional space, in this case, a two-dimensional plot.